rkalis/truffle-plugin-verify/README.md

 * The plugin currently only supports mainnet and rinkeby
 * The plugin assumes it can find build artifacts under the `build/contracts/` directory (i.e. no support for custom paths)
 * The plugin has no support to automatically check the verification status back from Etherscan
+* The plugin can only verify one smart contract at a time, instead of automatically verifying all deployed contracts

 ## Support
-I need funding to develop this plugin to its full potential.
-If you found this plugin and can't wait for the above features to be completed as well, send me some Ξ or tokens at `0x6775f0Ee4E63983501DBE7b0385bF84DBd36D69B` and tweet me [@RoscoKalis](https://twitter.com/RoscoKalis) to let me know what you want your money to go towards.
+If you found this plugin and can't wait for the above features to be completed, send me some Ξ or tokens at `0xe126b3E5d052f1F575828f61fEBA4f4f2603652a` and tweet me [@RoscoKalis](https://twitter.com/RoscoKalis) to let me know what you want your money to go towards.